 Aging is a scary process for the majority because it is associated with death.
-The common notion is that the body begins to shut down and the life is slowly sucked away from you.
+The common notion is that the body begins to shut down and life is slowly sucked away from you.
 But this should not be the case as old age can be enjoyed.
 All one needs to do is manage their shortcoming, stay positive and strive for better sleep.
-There are complications, disorders and psychosocial issues that rise up but the secret is to manage them through diet, exercise, and fun activities.
+There are complications, disorders, and psychosocial issues that rise up but the secret is to manage them through diet, exercise, and fun activities.

 Despite the health and physical challenges, seniors can be faced with either sleep disorders or sleep challenges.
 In the same manner that the body changes as individuals get older, sleeping patterns and habits also change.
 The phenomenon is fairly common among the older generation.
 Characteristics exhibited in sleep disorders include:

 - Less sleep quality

 - Frequently waking up at night or morning (sleeping breaks)

 Just as sleep is important at all levels of ages, it is important for seniors.
 Sleeping disorders may lead to health concerns, for example, the increased risk of falling and daytime fatigue.
 Many senior citizens complain about the trouble of maintaining a good night’s sleep and the complaints are many because the problem is prevalent among the old aged people.
 Treatment is available in different forms including medication and therapy but the best way to seek treatment is via therapy as it has no side effects.

 Causes of Sleep Disorders in Old Age Adults

 Before seeking ways through which seniors can get better sleep, it is important to understand what the main cause of sleeping disorders are among seniors.
 Causes of sleeping disorders among seniors can be categorized into different groups: primary sleep disorders, medical conditions, medication and common substances.